Restaurant Licenses and PermitsLast updated on 1/20/2021

-Starting a restaurant takes more than just the startup cash.
-It even takes more than the location, staff, and menu.
+Opening a restaurant takes more than acquiring startup cash, finding a location, and writing a menu.
 It requires a foundation established with restaurant licenses and permits.
 Getting the writs and proofs you need for each restaurant license takes time, so it's important to start the process as early as possible.

 What Licenses and Permits Are Required to Start a Restaurant?